 Question: I’m 15 and have a learner’s permit.
 Does the insurance of the person driving with me (and older than 21 as required) apply to me while I’m driving in their car, even if I’m not on their policy?
 For instance, if I crash my uncle’s car, will his insurance cover the accident as if he were driving?

 Answer: If a teen driver with a learner’s permit gets into an accident, the insurance will likely cover it, but your rates will increase.
 Insurance usually goes with the car.
 But it depends on the car owner’s policy.

-Typically, if you live with the person whose car you are driving, their insurance company would ask to be notified when you obtain your permit and start to drive.
-Some insurers require that you be added to the policy while holding the learner’s permit, and some wait to add you as a driver until you receive your driver’s license.
+Typically, if you live with the person whose car you’re driving, that individual’s insurance company would ask to be notified when you obtain a permit and start to drive.
+Some insurers require that you be added to the policy while holding the learner’s permit.
+Others wait to add you as a driver until you receive your driver’s license.

 If you have been added to an insurance policy, you are a “named insured.”